qdm12/gluetun/README.md

 Connect other Docker containers to the PIA VPN connection by adding `--network=container:pia` when launching them.

+For containers in the same `docker-compose.yml` as PIA, you can use `network: "service:pia` (see below)

-### Access ports of containers connected to the PIA container
+### Access ports of PIA-connected containers

+#### General case

-1. For example, the following containers are launched connected through PIA:
+1. For example, the following containers are launched connected to PIA:

     ```bash
     docker run -d --name=deluge --network=container:pia linuxserver/deluge